Disputes with your community housing provider

 - details around how the dispute arose

-If you are unhappy with the outcome of that appeal, you can lodge a further appeal with the South Australian Civil and Administrative Tribunal (SACAT) within 30 days of receiving notification of the decision.
+If you are unhappy with the outcome of that appeal, you can lodge a further appeal with SACAT within 30 days of receiving notification of the decision.

-Community housing tenants may legally appeal to SACAT about any of the following decisions by a community housing provider:
+Community housing tenants may appeal to SACAT about any of the following decisions made by a community housing provider:

 - assessment of eligibility or financial circumstances of the tenant